HEALTHCARE COST & UTILIZATION PROJECT

 The KID can be used to identify, track, and analyze national trends in healthcare utilization, cost, quality, and outcomes.

-Key features of the most recent KID database year (2019) include:
+Key features of the most recent KID database year (2022) include:

 • A large sample size, which enables analyses of rare conditions (e.g. congenital anomalies) as well as, uncommon treatments (e.g. cardiac surgery)

-• Sampled from 4,000 U.S. community hospitals (defined as short-term, non-Federal, general and specialty hospitals, excluding hospital units of other institutions), excluding rehabilitation hospitals
+• A sample of 10 percent of normal newborns and 80 percent of other pediatric discharges (age 20 or less at admission) from all U.S. community hospitals (defined as short-term, non-Federal, general and specialty hospitals, excluding hospital units of other institutions), excluding rehabilitation hospitals, in States participating in HCUP

 Return to Contents

 KID data are available every three years from 1997 through 2012; then every three years beginning with 2016, which allows researchers to analyze trends over time.
 The KID was not produced for 2015 because of the transition from ICD-9-CM to ICD-10-CM/PCS coding.
 The KID product is downloaded in a single zipped file for each year which contains several data-related files and accompanying documentation.
-For 2019, there are three discharge-level files and one hospital-level file:
+For 2022, there are three discharge-level files and one hospital-level file:

 Discharge-level files

-• Core File is a single file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges).
+• Core File is a single discharge-level file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges).

 • This file is available in all years of the KID.

-• Severity File is a single file containing additional data elements to aid in identifying the severity of the condition for a specific discharge.
+• Severity File is a single discharge-level file containing additional data elements to aid in identifying the severity of the condition for a specific discharge.

 • This file is available beginning with the 2003 KID.

-• Diagnosis and Procedure Groups File is a single file containing additional information on the ICD-10-CM diagnoses and ICD-10-PCS procedures that is created by the Agency for Healthcare Research and Quality (AHRQ) software tools.
+• Diagnosis and Procedure Groups File is a single discharge-level file containing additional information based on the ICD-10-CM diagnoses and ICD-10-PCS procedures that is created by the Agency for Healthcare Research and Quality (AHRQ) software tools.

 • This file is available beginning with the 2006 KID.